 If you haven’t lived in a homeowners association area before, this could feel very restrictive.
 Be sure that you understand their rules before you decide to move into a particular community because if you aren’t happy, it could make living in the home very difficult for you.
 There are pros and cons of an HOA.

-Take your time to research the community and understand the rules and regulations before commiting.
+Take your time to research the community and understand the rules and regulations before committing.
 The last thing you want to experience is regretting your move.

 Checking the Costs